-The Best SEO Audit Checklist for 2021
+The Best SEO Audit Checklist

 Looking for a quick and easy SEO audit checklist to help you address the most common website errors and improve organic search rankings?

-In 2021, search engine optimization is important for every website that wants to rank on the search engine results pages (SERPs) and get free traffic from Bing and Google.
+In modern times, search engine optimization is important for every website that wants to rank on the search engine results pages (SERPs) and get free traffic from Bing and Google.
 Performing regular SEO auditing is the best way to ensure that your website remains aligned with current best practices for search engine optimization.
 Your SEO audit checklist should cover all of the most important areas of SEO, including website structure, on-page, and off-page factors, technical SEO, and user experience.

 To help you get started, we’ve created an SEO audit checklist that addresses the most important Google ranking factors used to rank your web pages in the SERPs.

 An SEO audit is a process of reviewing your website’s structure, content, and technical SEO implementation to verify and improve their optimization for organic search performance.

 Search engines like Google and Bing measure hundreds of different signals known as ranking factors to determine which web pages should appear in the search results for a specific keyword.
 The purpose of an SEO audit is to evaluate the performance of your website against these ranking factors and make improvements using SEO best practices.